Ericonaldo/visual_wholebody/high-level/README.md

 # Train a task-relevant high-level policy

-This codes base only includes the task of picking multiple objects.
+This code base only includes the task of picking multiple objects.

 ## Code structure
 `data` contains assets and config files.